 “Whether or not you believe in God, you should believe in Lucas Hnath.” - The Guardian

 Vaccination and Mask Policy

 Effective Monday, April 25, 2022, masks will continue to be optional but strongly recommended, for our shows in the Lincoln Center Magnolia Theater and other indoor performances.
 All COVID vaccine and negative COVID test mandates for audiences have been lifted.
 We will continue to follow COVID cases and update our protocols if and when necessary.

 In just ten years, Pastor Paul’s modest ministry has grown into a massive megachurch, with thousands of believers coming through its doors each week.
 After having just paid a large debt, Pastor Paul begins a Sunday sermon with what sounds like a soothing boilerplate, “Dear Lord, bring us together today, bring us together in our hearts and souls and minds.”
 But he soon reveals that his call for solidarity comes from a place of greater urgency.

-While attending a conference, he heard a missionary speak about a teenage boy in a violence driven country who ran into a burning grocery story to save his sister and subsequently died of his wounds.
+While attending a conference, he heard a missionary speak about a teenage boy in a violence-driven country who ran into a burning grocery store to save his sister and subsequently died of his wounds.
 The idea that because the boy was not saved in the Christian sense became very unsettling for the pastor.
 After much thought, contemplation, and study, Paul announces in his sermon that it will no longer be church policy to believe in hell.
-A debate occurs between him and one of his Associate pastors, and eventually, the church splits between those who agree with Pastor Paul, and those who agree with Joshua, his associate pastor.
+A debate occurs between him and one of his Associate pastors, and eventually, the church splits between those who agree with Pastor Paul and those who agree with Joshua, his associate pastor.

 “…plants the audience squarely in the thick of the battle…utterly engrossing…many attendees bowed their heads at each call for prayer before reminding themselves that this is, in fact, just a play.” —BroadwayWorld.com